 The Poetry Kit

-This year’s recipient of the Ted Slade Award is Johnathon Clifford.
+This year’s recipients of the Ted Slade Award are Ronnie Goodyer and Dawn Bauling.

 Ted Slade was the founding editor of The Poetry Kit in every respect it was his vision and determination that saw the site grow to become one of the most visited poetry related sites in the world.
 This was done with the ethos of providing a service for our readers and always putting their needs first when developing the site.
 For all his work Ted received no official thanks and no payment, he did it because it was necessary and if he had not done it some others with less integrity might have.